Special Weather Statement issued for Eastern Norton Sound and Nulato Hills by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Flathead, Mission Valleys, West Glacier Region by NWS

-Effective: 2022-08-26 14:57:00 MDT Expires: 2022-08-26 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Flathead, Mission Valleys; West Glacier Region A strong thunderstorm will impact portions of northeastern Lake and central Flathead Counties through 345 PM MDT At 318 PM MDT, Doppler radar was tracking a strong thunderstorm over Woods Bay, or 16 miles southeast of Kalispell, moving east at 20 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
-SOURCE...Radar indicated.
-IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Woods Bay, Bigfork, Swan Lake and Lakeside.
-This includes Highway 83 between mile markers 62 and 84.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH

-Special Weather Statement issued for Calhoun, Inland Bay, Jackson, Washington by NWS
+Special Weather Statement issued for Outagamie, Shawano, Southern Oconto County, Waupaca, Waushara by NWS

 YOU MAY ALSO LIKE